The approach to Borve Lodge, a luxury retreat in West Harris

 The Lodge sleeps up to 14 guests in 9 bedrooms, and is well equipped for discerning visitors.
 A lot of consideration has been given to an integrated interior design*, presented in a rich marriage of colours, fabrics and items that are classic with a contemporary twist.
 Each bedroom is thematically designed and named after the some of the Lodge’s previous owners, and some current illustrious personalities.
 A modern kitchen is fully equipped for a dedicated chef to cook for guests, who typically dine on local fare in the grand Banquet Hall, location of a central fireplace, Jacobean-style furniture and sizeable sofas.
+The Estate is delighted to be associated with Chris Loye, ‘Flavour’, who provides catering at the Lodge.
 Between meals, guests typically opt to relax in the adjacent Blue Room, where large windows allow one to soak up the never-ending panorama of the Atlantic vista.
 The recent renovation saw the introduction of full modern functionality, such as Wifi, satellite TV and LED lighting.
 Comfortable heating for those brisk Scottish nights is provided by a very effective air-source heat pump system.

 The Cormack bathroom suite, a glimpse of the elegant luxury throughout